mjfrigaard/sharing-your-work/manuscript/07chapter.md

 #### Workflow, process, and having opinions about how to do things

-This text was largely inspired by Hilary Parker's excellent paper, *[Opinionated analysis development](https://peerj.com/preprints/3210/)*, which outlines the problem of ignoring tool recommendations in statistical coursework.
+This text was primarily inspired by Hilary Parker's excellent paper, *[Opinionated analysis development](https://peerj.com/preprints/3210/)*, which outlines the problem of ignoring tool recommendations in statistical coursework.

 > "*Statisticians have long shied away from teaching process, with the complaint that it might limit the creativity necessary to tackle different analytical problems.
 However, by not teaching opinionated analysis development, we subject fledgling data to each individually spin their wheels in coming up with process for avoiding common and generalized problems*."

 We've explicitly covered topics in this text that we noticed were left out of typical statistics texts/courses.
-We hope students pester their professors to describe their personal statistical workflow and toolchain, because it will force some of these issues into the light and (hopefully) improve everyone's ability to get stuff done.
+We hope students pester their professors to describe their statistical workflow and toolchain.
+Some daylight would force some of these issues into the light and (hopefully) improve everyone's ability to get stuff done.

-## Chapter 3
+## Chapter 3 notes

 Below are some excellent resources for safely adding the command line to your wheelhouse.